 Crispy, tender, salty, flavorful, baked zucchini fries.
 They’re a perfect little appetizer, side dish for sandwiches, or even a great after school snack.
 They’re inexpensive, virtually guilt free, and a totally painless way to get your veggies.
-Try them with you favorite veggie dip, or with our Buttermilk Ranch or homemade Pizza Sauce!
+Try them with you favorite veggie dip, or with our Buttermilk Ranch or Homemade Pizza Sauce!

 How to Make Baked Zucchini Fries

-The first step is to cut your zucchini into little planks.
+1. The first step is to cut your zucchini into little planks.
 The easiest way to do this is to cut both ends off, then cut into several strips, then cut each strip into the fry shape.
 Larger fries will be meatier and taste more like zucchini.
 Smaller fries will cook faster and tend to be crispier.

 Panko crumbs are awesome because they add a lot of crispness and they’re actually lower in calories than traditional bread crumbs.
-However, they also soak up moisture like a sponge, so if you start dipping the zucchini in the eggs and then rolling the sticks in the entire 1/2 c. of bread crumbs, after a few batches, the bread crumbs won’t stick anymore.
+However, they also soak up moisture like a sponge, so if you start dipping the zucchini in the eggs and then rolling the sticks in the entire 1/2 cup of bread crumbs, after a few batches, the bread crumbs won’t stick anymore.
 So you’ll want to work with a portion of the bread crumb/Parmesan cheese mixture at a time, and you may need to wash your hands frequently during the process.

 All ovens are different, so bake them until they look browned and crisp!